MoserMichael/kind-helper/README.md

 ## Bugs/Limitation

-* Currently it works on Linux - when running a cluster with one master, The problem is that the deployment of the ingress controller is ignoring the ```ingress-ready``` node selector.
+* Currently it works on Linux - when running a cluster with one master
+* When running an ingress: it works with one master node.
+The problem is that the deployment of the ingress controller is ignoring the ```ingress-ready``` node selector.
 * There is a problem on OSX (can't push to local docker registry from OSX, when docker desktop for OSX is installed§)
 * For OSX there is the trick of running all this on ```dind``` (Docker in docker) - that's a linux docker image that allows you to run a docker server inside a docker container.
 To do so: clone the project, change to project directory, then run the following (beware: the ```dind``` container is run in privileged mode)